Amyl alcohol

-An amyl alcohol is any of eight alcohols with the formula C5H12O.
+Amyl alcohols are alcohols with the formula C5H11OH.
+Eight are known.
 A mixture of amyl alcohols (also called amyl alcohol) can be obtained from fusel alcohol.
-Amyl alcohol is used as a solvent and in esterification, by which is produced amyl acetate and other important products.
+Amyl alcohol is used as a solvent and in esterification, by which is produced amyl acetate and other products.
 The name amyl alcohol without further specification applies to the normal (straight-chain) form, 1-pentanol.

-These are the 8 alcohols that are structural isomers with molecular formula C5H12O: